diegofelix70/Project-Python-Basic-0-to-114/README.md

+🌎 [EN] version
 # Python Exercises 🐍

 This repository contains **114 exercises** that I developed while learning Python.
 Each exercise covers fundamental concepts of the language, from primitive types to advanced functions and error handling.
 These exercises were essential for consolidating my knowledge and preparing me for real-world challenges.

-***In this project, only raw Python was used.
+**In this project, only raw Python was used.
 The idea was to implement everything using the basic concepts of Python.***

----

 ## 🧠 What I Learned